erithobra/databases/sql-joins-lesson/README.md

 Once you're ready to start working with the data, you rely on relationships between the tables - in practice, this is done with JOINS.

-## Introduction: Review Primary/Foreign Key and SQLite Joins (20 mins)
+## Introduction: Review Primary/Foreign Key and PostgreSQL Joins (20 mins)

 SQL joins are a way to combine records from two or more tables in a database.
 A JOIN is a means for combining fields from two tables by using values common to each.